arrianj/keysmith/README.md

 ## Features

-* Permutes combinations of the data representations it generates from the user-provided inputs, and saves them to a .txt file that Keysmith creates and saves to the local directory.

-* Keysmith takes three inputs, a first name, a last name, and optionally, a range of numbers.
-It will generate possible representations of the text values input for the first and last name, and purmute them with the optional addition of using the user-defined range of numbers as well.
+* Keysmith takes three inputs, a first name, a last name, and optionally, a birthday.
+It will generate possible representations of the text values input for the fields, and saves them to a .txt file that Keysmith creates and saves to the local directory

 ## License